 1 mcg retinol activity equivalents (RAE) = 1 mcg pre-formed vitamin A (retinol) = 2 mcg supplemental beta-carotene = 12 mcg dietary beta-carotene = 24 mcg of other dietary provitamin A carotenoids (alpha-carotene or beta-cryptoxanthin)

 1 mg alpha-tocopherol (label claim) = 1 mg alpha -tocopherol = 1 mg RRR- alpha -tocopherol = 2 mg all-rac-alpha-tocopherol

 Dietary Reference Intakes (DRIs) are nutrient reference values developed by the National Academies Food and Nutrition Board (FNB) for healthy people.
 These values, which have been established for 22 age, gender and condition groups, include:

 More information about the FNB’s DRIs can be found at the Academies website: Dietary Reference Intake Information

-The FDA has established four sets of Daily Values (DVs) for labeling of foods and dietary supplements: adults and children 4 years and older, children 1 through 3 years, infants 1 through 12 months, and pregnant and lactating women.
-In establishing these DVs, the FDA selects the highest RDA value established by the the National Academies of Sciences, Engineering and Medicine's Food and Nutrition Board (FNB) within each of these four age and condition groups.
-The following table compares the "old" DVs with the "new" DVs.
-All labels must comply with the "new" DVs by July 26, 2020.
-NOTE: the FDA has updated both the amounts and units used to express the amounts found in dietary supplements.
-See the Nutrient Unit Conversion Factors section or use the calculator to convert between units.
+The FDA has established only four sets of DVs for labeling of conventional foods and dietary supplements: 1) adults and children 4 years and older, 2) children 1 through 3 years, 3) infants 1 through 12 months, and 4) pregnant and lactating women.
+In establishing these DVs, the FDA usually selects the highest RDA (or AI) value established by the National Academies Food and Nutrition Board (FNB) within each of these four age and life stage groups.
+NOTE: most products sold are labeled for adults and children 4 years and older.

 PDF documents are best viewed with the free Adobe® Reader